code-Brian/ninja_gold/README.md

 ✔️ 6 NINJA Bonus: Color-code the activities text
-    example: gold gained - green text, gold lost - red text ✔️ 7 NINJA Bonus: Add a reset button to restart the game ❌ 8 SENSEI Bonus: Have the activities display in descending order, with the most recent activity first
+    example: gold gained - green text, gold lost - red text ✔️ 7 NINJA Bonus: Add a reset button to restart the game ✔️ 8 SENSEI Bonus: Have the activities display in descending order, with the most recent activity first ✔️ 9 SENSEI Bonus: Create a wind condition where the player must have 300 gold in 15 moves or less